370417/mar-refactor/FAQ.md

 > What types of mapgen algorithms do you use in your roguelike?
 Are maps fully procedural or do they contain hand-made pieces as well?
 Have you encountered and/or overcome any obstacles regarding map generation?

+*One map to rule them all, one map to find them,*
+*One map to bring them all and in the darkness bind them.*

+The bulk of my map generation was inspired by ais523's algorithm for Gehennom Caverns.

+> The algorithm for this is really cool, actually: it starts out by making a list of all the positions on the map, shuffles them into a random order, then goes through in that order deciding what to do with each tile based on what is adjacent to it so far.
+If nothing next to it is decided yet, then a choice is made at random, but this random choice can be weighted.
+Currently, it's weighted based on the depth of the level within the Gehennom branch, so that near the top you get rather open levels, and near the bottom you get a lot of nooks and crannies and corridors. ... a square becomes a wall if it's adjacent to exactly one run of walls (looking at the 8 squares running around it), and a floor if it's adjacent to more than one run of walls (which mathematically prevents the level becoming disconnected)

+What I do:

+* Fill all tiles with wall
+* Turn the starting point into floor.
+The starting point is determined by where the player descended from.
+By default, it is the center of the map for the first level.
+* Iterate through all inner tiles (those that are not on the edge of the map) in random order: if the number of groups of floor tiles around a tile is not one, turn that tile into floor.
+This generates a bunch of twisty, loopy passageways with small clumps of open space.
+* Fill in floor tiles with walls if they aren't reachable from the starting point.
+* Remove groups of walls with less than 6 wall tiles.
+Now it starts to look cavey.
+* Fill dead ends with walls.
+A cave tile is a floor tile that is adjacent to a single contiguous group of floor tiles.
+A cave is a contiguous group of cave tiles.
+A dead end is a one-tile cave.
+Also, during this step, if I happen to fill the starting point with a wall, I move it to a neighboring floor tile.
+* Look for groups of walls completely surrounded by floor tiles that are not cave tiles.
+Turn thoose walls into floors.
+This eliminates loops of tunnels.
+* Check the size of the level.
+If it is too small, restart.
+* Place the player at the starting point.
+* Place tripwires.

 ## 23: Map Design

 > What's your process for designing maps?
 How do the map layouts reflect your roguelike's mechanics, content, theme, strategies, and other elements?
 What defines a fun/challenging/thematic/??? map for you/your game?

+I stumbled across ais523's cave algorithm, tried it for hex, and fiddled with it until it was satisfactory.
+Since I had spent so much time working on it, I'm almost obligated to use caves now.

 ## 24: World Structure